-Broomfield, a Republican, was the representative for Michigan's 18th congressional district from 1983 to 1992.
+Broomfield was the representative for Michigan’s 18th congressional district and was a Republican.
+He served from 1983 to 1992.

-The chart is based on the bills Broomfield sponsored and cosponsored.
+The chart is based on the bills Broomfield sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Broomfield was the primary sponsor of 6 bills that were enacted: